-Equitable Access / Flat-Fee Programs
+Equitable Access / Flat-Fee Course Materials Programs

 What is Equitable Access?

 Typically the program can be adopted for the entire campus population; by a single college, discipline, or cohort; or by other arrangements.
-As Executive Order 1102 restricts course materials fees (Type III per the order) with class-by-class and term-duration limitations, pilots which are underway on CSU campuses have either been institutionally funded or are an ‘opt-out’ choice model.
+As Executive Order 1102 restricts course materials fees (Type III per the order) with class-by-class and term-duration limitations, programs which are underway on CSU campuses have either been institutionally funded or are an ‘opt-out’ choice model.

 The campus bookstores negotiate with the providers/publishers for the lowest possible prices.
 Digital delivery is usually the best solution and the most popular format.
 Sometimes, hard-copy print, used books, reprinted materials, and short-term rentals are provided instead.
 Fees are collected from students with registration payments.